mwafrika/hello_rails/README.md

 Run the following commands

-- To install the required dependencies: `bundle install`
+- To install the dependencies: `bundle install`
 - To create the local database: `rails db:create`
 - To seed the database: `rails db:seed`